pmndrs/gltfjsx/readme.md

 - Changes to queried nodes are made by mutation, which alters the source data and, again, prevents re-use
 - Re-structuring content, making nodes conditional or adding/removing them is cumbersome

 Gltfjsx creates a virtual, nested graph of all the objects and materials inside your asset.
 It will not touch or modify your files in any way.
-Now you can easily make the data dynamic, alter contents, add events, or re-use the asset.
+Now you can easily make the data dynamic, alter contents, add events, or re-use the asset without having to re-parse and clone, as it is usually done.

 ## Usage